Stock Music track: In the Morning Rain

 Solo piano, ambient, reflective and introspective, but constantly moving - as if your character is deliberating and coming to important life decisions.
 Easily edited for length, and melodic phrases are punctuated with pauses to allow for smooth transitions.
-Good for drama, romance, TV, light suspense, documentary.
+Good music for drama, romance, TV, light suspense, documentary.
 The "faster version" is at 120 BPM, the "slower" version at 112 BPM.
 The faster version gives it more of an urgent and unsettled mood.

 |Track ID number:||12990|